 We are STAR Team for Animal Rescue

 We started volunteering as a team four years ago.
-We began by rescuing abused and injured animals in need of treatment and accomodation.
+We began by rescuing abused and injured animals in need of treatment and accommodation.
 Many of the disabled animals at our shelter suffer from blindness or loss of one or more body limbs.
-We then established an association which oparates with a legal permit from the Ministry of Labor and Social affairs under Publication No. 640 of 5/3/2018.
-STAR is located in Saboura area, a suburb of Damascus.
+We then established an association that operates with a legal permit from the Ministry of Labor and Social affairs under Publication No. 640 of 5/3/2018.
+STAR is located in the Saboura area, a suburb of Damascus.

-Due to the war Syria has witnessed over the past years, there has been an increased number of stray dogs in residential areas looking for food and safety.
-Thid led to severe complaints by residents to municipalities, which in turn dispose of dogs either by shooting or poisoning them.
+Due to the war that Syria has witnessed over the past years, there has been an increased number of stray dogs in residential areas looking for food and safety.
+This led to severe complaints by residents to municipalities, which in turn dispose of dogs either by shooting or poisoning them.

-After several years of work, we managed to rescue many stray animals in the city and the countryside and we currently have about 1200 cats and dogs at the shelter.
+After several years of work, we managed to rescue many stray animals in the city and the countryside and we currently have more than 1500 cats and dogs at the shelter.
 We rescue, treat, and sterilize the animals and after their hospitalization period, we move them to their designated rooms.